ivan14416/PQC-and-QUIC-Performance-analysis-and-trade-offs/QUIC-PQC-Benchmarking/README.md

 Note the absolute path, you will reference it in the **Configure** step below.

 ---
-## Configure OpenSSL to load the OQS‑Provider
+## Configure OpenSSL to load the OQS-Provider
 1. Locate the active *openssl.cnf* used by your new OpenSSL build:
    ```bash
    <ROOT_DIR_TO_OPENSSL-3.5.0>/apps/openssl version -d